 As a rapidly increasing number of people are drawn to the practice of yoga, different styles will continue to emerge to meet the growing demands of the “yoga marketplace.”
 Although we can appreciate how accommodating this entire practice of yoga is, it’s comforting to know that the direct Krishnamacharya lineage will not be forgotten through the Ashtanga Yoga practice.
 Yes, the postures and the flow are mesmerizing and visually stimulating to a passer-by, but the progression of the mind and ultimately the spiritual path can be life-changing to the practitioner.
 Like the postures themselves, the deep benefit of this authentic yogic process may not reveal its extent all at once.
 It is through repetition, discipline, focus and compassion that all will be revealed.

-We invite you to try out this sacred practice each Sunday morning at 7:30am.
+We invite you to try out this sacred practice each Sunday morning at 8:00am & Thursday evenings at 5:45pm.
 Come explore the challenges of the body, but most importantly, the mind.

 Ashtanga Opening Chant

 sandarsita svatmasukhava bodhe